-2018: Saw his first action ion Week 8 as a rotational player on the defensive unit.
+2018: Saw his first action ion Week 8 and made his first career start in Week 12, recording five stops (three solo).
 College: Played for two different schools over three seasons, starting his career at Hawaii before transferring to Wisconsin...Appeared in 37 career games with 35 starts, totaling 124 tackles (95 solo), 42 passes defensed, one sack and two forced fumbles...Was named to the All-Big Ten First Team and the CBS All-American Second Team in 2017...Led the nation and set a Wisconsin school record with 21 passes defensed in 2017.